Direct Messages

 Shared Subscriptions

-Shared subscriptions can be used to load balance large volumes of client data across multiple instances of back end data center applications.
+Shared subscriptions can be used with Direct messaging to load balance large volumes of client data across multiple instances of backend data center applications.
 They are especially useful in situations where those applications parallelize the processing of published messages.
+Shared subscriptions are not supported with Guaranteed messaging.

 Syntax of Shared Subscriptions